azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 [...]
 ```

-Please replace the IP address, with the DNS name of the service `mssqlsvr` and reapply the manifest.
-This will result in 4 re-created API pods.
+Replace the IP address, with the DNS name of the service `mssqlsvr` and reapply the manifest.
+This will result in four re-created API pods:

 ```shell
 $ kubectl apply -f api.yaml
 deployment.apps/myapi configured
 ```

-Let's test the setup...we now spin up another pod in the cluster, connect to the commandline of that pod and run several calls against our API service.
+Let's test the setup.
+We spin up another pod in the cluster, connect to the command line of that pod and run several calls against our API service:

 ```shell
 $ kubectl run -it --rm --image csaocpger/httpie:1.0 http --restart Never -- /bin/sh
 If you don't see a command prompt, try pressing enter.
 ```

 You are now connected to the pod and should see a command prompt.
-We can now issue some requests.
+We issue some requests:

 ```shell